jesu95/todo-app/README.md

 ## Pre-requisites

-Previously it is required MariaDB, NodeJS and, NPM.
+Previously it is required to have installed: MariaDB, NodeJS and, NPM.

 ## Installation

-1- Clone this repo.
+1- Clone this repo.<br />
-2- Run the init.sh script.
+2- Run the init.sh script.<br />
-3- Enter MariaDB credentials to create a database.
+3- Enter MariaDB credentials to create a database.<br />
-4- Wait for configuration.
+4- Wait for configuration.<br />
 5- Once all configurations are executed the app runs automatically.